refractionPOINT/lce_doc/docs/detecting-related-events.md

 > It's recommended to first read [Detection & Response Rules](dr.md) before diving into detecting related events.

-Events in LimaCharlie have well-defined relationships to one another using `routing/this`, `routing/parent`, `routing/target`.
-This can be useful for writing more complex rules that connect different but related events.
-We call these "stateful" rules.
+Events in LimaCharlie have well-defined relationships to one another using `routing/this`, `routing/parent`, `routing/target`, and can even be implicitly related by occurring in a similar timeframe.
+The relation context can be useful for writing more complex rules.

+These are called "stateful" rules.

 ## Detecting Children / Descendants

-To detect related rules, you can use the following parameters:
+To detect events in a tree you can use the following parameters:

 * `with child`: matches children of the initial event
-* `with descendant`: matches descendants (children, grandchildren, etc) of the initial event
+* `with descendant`: matches descendants (children, grandchildren, etc.) of the initial event

-Aside from how deep they match, the `with child` and `with descendant` parameters operate identically: they create a nested rule context.
+Aside from how deep they match, the `with child` and `with descendant` parameters operate identically: they declare a nested stateful rule.

 For example, let's detect a `cmd.exe` process spawning a `calc.exe` process: